DraigDeg/draigdeg.github.io/docs/04_modules/module_library.md

 **7. Service the UART**

-All that's required now is to service the UART in the main loop
+All that's required now is to service the UART in the main loop.

 ```CPP
 void loop() {